 Take the Water Gear Crepe Bubble Cap for example.
 It’s retro style features some modern updates for the 21st century swimmer.
 The pliable cap is made from 100% rubber.
-The material, plus the bubble design, allows the cap to fit on the head and hair without being too tight or snug.
-In fact, the Water Gear bubble cap features ergonomic ear pockets that help keep the cap in place during most any kind of water activity.
-Pair the ear pockets with the cap’s comfortable chin strap, and you have an almost water-tight fit that will help streamline, insulate, and keep your hair as dry as possible.
+The material, plus the bubble design, allows the cap to fit on the head and hair without being overly tight.
+In fact, the Water Gear Bubble Cap also comes standard with a removable chin strap

 If you’re in the market for a swim cap that keeps hair dry, but prefer not to hassle with a strap, try the All Star Crepe Bubble Cap.
-Like the Water Gear cap, this cap is covered with tiny, flexible bubbles to help accommodate any swimmer’s head.
+Like the Water Gear cap, it’s covered with tiny, flexible bubbles to help accommodate any swimmer’s head and hair.
 The All Star cap is able to provide nearly dry hair thanks to the ridges on the underside of the cap.
 The tiny ridges help create a seal against the head and prevent too much water from entering the cap.

 These types of caps are great for all kinds of water activities and they’re available in a few different sizes for an always-perfect fit.
 Don one during your afternoon swim session and you’ll be able to head back to office with still fresh looking locks.
 To really keep your hair as dry as possible, try pairing either of the rubber bubble caps with an ultra thin latex cap.
 Wear the latex cap under the crepe cap for twice the protection against damaging chlorine and salt water.

-And if you’re not quite ready to trade in your silicone or latex cap for a retro style, then you might want to try pairing your existing cap with another cap.
+And if you’re not quite ready to trade in your silicone or latex cap for a retro bubble style, then you might want to try pairing your existing cap with a latex cap.
 Because they are so thin and flexible, many swim caps can be worn on top of each other to double the odds of water staying out.
-Try wearing a thin latex cap under your silicone cap for a form fitting, ultra streamline, semi-watertight fit.
-Or, for a more relaxed fit, pair your current swim cap with a soft and flexible Lycra swim cap underneath to help amp up the cap’s stay-put power.
+Just as above, try wearing a thin latex cap under your silicone swim cap for a form fitting, ultra streamline, almost-watertight fit.

 Remember, no cap is designed to be 100% watertight.
 A cap’s job is to provide swimmers with a streamline fit that holds the hair back.
 But, if you can find the right cap material and the right fit, you might just be able to leave the pool with a (somewhat) dry ‘do!